 7. A fever

-If the body temperature reaches 38°C (100.4°F), the consumption of the body’s energy can increase by 20%.
-In this state, the body is weakened and accidents tend to occur.
+If the body temperature reaches 38°C (100.4°F), the body’s energy consumption can increase by 20 percent.
+In this state, the body is weakened, and accidents can occur.
 This state can be further exacerbated if a shower is taken.
-Even if a fever is not present, it would be best to avoid bathing in hot water during the acute stages of any disease.
+Even if a fever is absent, it would be best to avoid bathing in hot water during the acute stages of any disease.

 Those with serious heart diseases, such as severe anemia, uremia, hypertension (180 mm Hg), heart failure, acute nephritis, acute hepatitis, and trauma, are better off avoiding taking a hot shower.
 During a hot shower, the hot water will accelerate the blood flow in the body.
 This increased blood pressure will adversely affect the blood vessels.
 A rupture might occur when blood flows over damaged areas in the blood vessel and cause danger in those with cerebrovascular diseases.

-Finally, a person with a frail constitution should be assisted when taking a shower.
-Have them sit on a chair while in the shower, as this way, potential injury is minimized.
-Standing will make a frail person tire easily and accidents can occur if the floor is slippery.
-Additionally, you should avoid taking a shower over a long period of time to avoid developing hypoxia or fatigue.
+Finally, a person with a frail constitution should be assisted when showering.
+Having them sit on a chair while in the shower minimizes potential injuries.
+Standing will make a frail person tire easily, and accidents can occur if the floor is slippery.
+Additionally, you should avoid taking a shower for a long time to prevent developing hypoxia or fatigue.